MilesJoseph/Udacity_Capstone_DE/README.md

 ![](assets/README-f7bc9c11.png)

 Someone who is choosing where to live in Illinois and is looking to move to a younger town that might have more of a nightlife could run the query above to determine what the average age is and whether the town or city is the size of their liking.

-## Table Designs

-1. US city - built on the codes from airport and demographics
-2. US Airport- built using airport data and filtered for the US.
-3. Weather - built using the global weather data, filtered for US as well.
-4. US Demographics - built on demographics data.
-5. Airport Weather (Denorm) - joining weather data with airport location.
-6. Immigrant - Info about individual immigrants, gender, etc.
-7. immigration demo (denorm) - info about demographics joined with immigration data to get info about specific cities.

 ## Considerations